Ben Armstrong PhD

 I am an applied medical statistician with long-standing interest in the application of statistics to environmental and occupational health.
 I joined the Environmental Epidemiology Unit in 1995, having previously been Associate Professor in the Department of Occupational Health at McGill University, Montreal.
 I formally retired in 2016, but continue a limited academic engagement on a part time basis.

 I teach statistical methods for aplication to public health research in the LSHTM and various international courses.
-Because I am close to retirement I no longer take new doctoral students as primary supervisor but am happy to contribute as member of supervisory teams.
+Because I am retired I no longer take new doctoral students as primary supervisor but am happy to contribute as member of supervisory teams.

 My research interests cover most of environmental epidemiology and the statistical methods required for it.
 Specific methodological research includes that on the regression analysis of time series of health events and in particular interrupted time series, and on effects of measurement errors on estimates of exposure-health relationships.
 Current substantive research topics of interest, on which I work in collaboration with colleagues, focus mainly on the impacts of weather and climate change on health.

 - Climate change